 No experience necessary.
 All equipment and materials will be provided.
 Participants are invited to bring any fibers or yarn they would like to include in their works.

 You must be at least 18 years of age to register for a class.
 If you wish to attend with a minor, please contact me before registering.

-After registering, you will receive a confirmation email with driving directions.
+After registering, you will receive a confirmation email with driving and parking directions.
 You may cancel your registration with a full refund up to a week before the class.
-If you must cancel your registration within one week of the class, there will be no refund, but your registration fee can be applied to a future class.
+If you must cancel your registration within one week of the class, there will be no refund, but your registration fee can be applied to any future class.